EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 You may optionally specify `--epas` which sets `postgresql_flavour` to `epas` in the generated config.yml.
-This means that tpaexec will install EnterpriseDB Postgres Advanced Server (requires EDB repository access) instead of community Postgres (the default).
+This means that tpaexec will install EDB Postgres Advanced Server (requires EDB repository access) instead of community Postgres (the default).

 Since EPAS supports both Oracle and postgres compatiblity features,